umyunsang/Obsidian/Obsidian/ComputerScience/컴퓨터 네트워트/0. Quiz/ip rounting.md

 network 192.168.1.0
 ```

 Getting IGRP started is fairly straightforward.
 However, if you compare the routing tables in this section to those in the previous chapter on RIP, there is no difference in the next-hop information.
 More importantly, the route from _NewYork_ to network `172.16.100.0` is still over the direct 56-kbps path rather than the two-hop T-1 path.
 The two-hop T-1 path is better than the one-hop 56-kbps link.
 As an example, take a 512-byte packet; it would take 73 ms to copy this packet over a 56-kbits/s link versus 5 ms over two T-1 links.
 Our expectation is that IGRP should install this two-hop T-1 path, since IGRP has been touted for its metric that includes link bandwidth and delay.
-[Section 3.2.2](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03s02.html#iprouting-CHP-3-SECT-2.2 "IGRP Metric") explains why IGRP installs the slower path.
-[Section 3.2.2.6](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03s02.html#iprouting-CHP-3-SECT-2.2.6 "Modifying IGRP metrics") leads us through the configuration changes required to make IGRP install the faster path.
+Section 2.2.2 explains why IGRP installs the slower path.
+Section 2.2.2.6 leads us through the configuration changes required to make IGRP install the faster path.

 A key difference in this configuration is that, unlike in RIP, each IGRP process is identified by an autonomous system (AS) number.
 AS numbers are described in detail in the next section.

-## How IGRP Works
+## 2.2 How IGRP Works

 Since IGRP is such a close cousin of RIP, we will not repeat the details of how DV algorithms work, how updates are sent, and how route convergence is achieved.
 However, because IGRP employs a much more comprehensive metric, I’ll discuss the IGRP metric in detail.
 I’ll begin this discussion with AS numbers.